 Precipitation water from roofs.

 Generally, leachate and run-off water may not be allowed to drain off into the soil without prior treatment, as it has the potential to pollute ground and surface waters.

+This is routinely collected from maturation pads in open air lagoons.
+These are a potential source of odour and their might needs to be considered.
+Likewise the use of this waste water for irrigation can be useful but needs to be carefully applied to reduce any odour emissions through atomising the leachate when it is applied.

 Construction elements of a wastewater drainage system